prioritizr/prioritizr/docs/reference/marxan_problem.md

   `NULL` object indicating that no boundary data is required for the conservation planning problem, or a `data.frame` containing information on the planning units' boundaries.
-The argument to `bound` must follow the conventions used in the *Marxan* input data file (conventionally called `"bound.dat"`).
-It must contain the following
+If `bound` is a `data.frame` object, then it must follow the conventions used in the *Marxan* input data file (conventionally called `"bound.dat"`).
+In particular, it must contain the following columns.
-  columns:

   id1